guardian/mobile-n10n/docs/architecture/03-postresql-upgrade-procedure.md

 7. When we are ready to switch over, update the optimizer statistics by running `ANALYZE VERBOSE`

-## Switch over
+## Step 5: Stop subscription
 1. Stop the subscription in the new Postgresql 13 database by running `DROP SUBSCRIPTION mysub;`

+2. In AWS console, modify the DB `notifications-registrations-db-private-pg13-prod` to use the parameter group `default.postgres13`

+3. Reboot the DB instance `notifications-registrations-db-private-pg13-prod`

+## Step 6: Switch over

-2. Switch the registrations API over to the new database by
+1. Switch the registrations API over to the new database by
 - changing the parameter in parameter store `/notifications/PROD/mobile-notifications/registration.db.url`
 - from: `jdbc:postgresql://notifications-registrations-db-private-prod.crwidilr2ofx.eu-west-1.rds.amazonaws.com/registrationsPROD?currentSchema=registrations`
 - to:   `jdbc:postgresql://notifications-registrations-db-private-pg13-prod.crwidilr2ofx.eu-west-1.rds.amazonaws.com/registrationsPROD?currentSchema=registrations`

-3. Restart the registrations API by redeploying the main branch of `mobile-n10n:registration` via riffraff
+2. Restart the registrations API by redeploying the main branch of `mobile-n10n:registration` via riffraff

-4. Switch the worker lambda functions to the new database by
+3. Switch the worker lambda functions to the new database by
 - Change the target group of the proxy `registrations-db-proxy-cdk-prod` to `notifications-registrations-db-private-pg13-prod`
 - Trigger the lambda [mobile-notifications-fakebreakingnews-PROD](https://eu-west-1.console.aws.amazon.com/lambda/home?region=eu-west-1#/functions/mobile-notifications-fakebreakingnews-PROD?tab=code)

-## Clean up
+## Step 7: Clean up
-1. Remove `<HOME>/.psql_history` file as it contains the password in the `CREATE SUBSCRIPTION` statement
+1. Remove `<HOME>/.psql_history` file as the history contains the password in the `CREATE SUBSCRIPTION` statement

 2. Stop the publication in the old PROD database by running `DROP PUBLICATION alltables`

 3. Delete the temporary database `notifications-registrations-db-private-prod-temp`

-3. When the notifications system has been running well with the new database, we may remove the old PROD database
+4. When the notifications system has been running well with the new database, we may remove the old PROD database
 - Enable `create final snapshot`